2016 - Wave Hill,

 Over a two week period a combined team of students and community workers assembled a giant ‘meccano set’ of prefabricated steel ribs and panels, fitted seating and installed landscaping elements.

 The first bough shelter was constructed at the Wave Hill Station (also known as Jinbarak) where Vincent Lingiari led the walk-off.
 The second was built at Gordy Creek (Junardi) where the strikers and families collected water to continue their journey.
-The third shelter was located in the arts precinct at Kalkarindji close to the existing arts center located in an abandoned power station.
+The third shelter was located in the arts precinct at Kalkaringi close to the existing arts center located in an abandoned power station.

 The 2016 Freedom Day celebrates the 50th anniversary of the walk-off and with so many attendees and influential visitors it offers an ideal opportunity for the community to seek support for the new arts and culture facilities.

-The Kalkarindji school is hosting an exhibition of community artworks and is working with the arts center to display the community’s ideas and aspirations for the proposed arts and culture building/s.
+The Kalkaringi school is hosting an exhibition of community artworks and is working with the arts center to display the community’s ideas and aspirations for the proposed arts and culture building/s.
 The Bower Studio team has been invited to work with the community to produce a series of designs to provoke discussions about the most appropriate architectural response.

 The Wave Hill Walk Off Bower Studio has been featured across Australian media around the anniversary in August 2016.
 Highlights include 774 ABC Melbourne Breakfast with Red Symons, Radio Larrakia and ABC Mornings in Darwin, and Radio 2TM and 2SM in New South Wales.